PARIS: Scene on the Street

 A serious reader browses at the book stalls along the Seine.

-For more current reading, a kiosk such as this one near the Arc de Triomphe offers newspapers and magazines.
+For current reading, a kiosk such as this one near the Arc de Triomphe offers newspapers and magazines.

 We just thought the Hotel Baltimore deserved a nod for the colorful display.